jayrajroshan/Articles/PoA.md

     bootnode -nodekey boot.key -verbosity 9 -addr :30310

 We give two additional options with the command, which are '-verbosity' and '-addr'.
-Verbosity is used so that we can get  This will bring the bootnode online and it will display
+Verbosity is used so that we can log events which are happening on the network and the bootnode.
+The addr parameter is defined to specify an address for the bootnode, here we have just specified the port, it will take the localhost as it's address.
+This will bring the bootnode online and it will display
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxMjgyMTI2MywtMTk2NDkxMjU0NiwxMD
+eyJoaXN0b3J5IjpbLTI5MDIyNTI3MywtMTk2NDkxMjU0NiwxMD
 c4NTg5ODI2LDYzNjQ4MDg1NCwtODE2MjQwNzYxLDE3OTc5OTI4
 NDUsLTEwNjM0NzIwMzAsLTE3MDExNTg2MTksMTUxNzMzNTM5OC
 wtMzU0MDkwNTQyLC04ODI4NTI3NTEsODIwMjU0ODEsMTc3OTA4